 Besides rock-climbing, the Red River Gorge is also home to hiking trails, especially the Gray’s Arch Loop hiking trail, which all range in difficulty depending on your level of experience.

 There are also campgrounds in the area and the ability for people to go backpack camping.
+If your loved one and you are into nature, this is truly one of the most romantic getaways in Kentucky!

 This is definitely one of the best weekend getaways in Kentucky for nature lovers!